Student speaks out after surviving hit-and-run in Brickell

-MIAMI (WSVN) - Two students were severely injured by the sudden impact on a Brickell sidewalk.
+MIAMI (WSVN) - One of two students who, police said, were severely injured in Miami’s Brickell neighborhood shared his account of the crash that sent him and his longtime friend to the hospital.

-Now, for the first time, we’re hearing from one of those victims, about his long road to recovery.
+Ian Edelman spoke earlier this week about his long road to recovery in the aftermath of the Dec.
+18 crash.

-“It’s pretty much a miracle that I’m able to at least walk, let alone be alive, you know,” said Ian Edelman.
+“I definitely do feel lucky,” he said.
+“It’s pretty much a miracle that I’m able to at least walk.”

-“A miracle” he and his friend survived this, a hit and run crash at Brickell City Centre on Dec.
-18.

 “We literally got run over by a large SUV from behind, going confirmed over 50 miles an hour,” said Edelman.